PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 In its final form this metaverse becomes the interface to our physical urban and architectural environments, populated by avatar representations of real people that collectively own the cyber-urban space<br><br>
 The new cyber-urban environment is a Metaverse where contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules.<br>
 But it’s time to begin.
 It’s time to build!

-## 🛠 Autonomous Metaverse Cities

-#### The purpose of the DDRL is to create a  unique transformative economic and social reform blueprint that is opening a region up to the world.
-Fractional city is a stack of three superimposed layers that are governed from within the metaverse:
-Regulation Framework
-Fractional cities have their own commercial code, regulation-making and administrative capacities Fractional cities are built, managed and governed from within the metaverse.
-It is a powerhouse that communities can plug into and get power to build cities.
-This power comes in the form of access to a decentralized cyber governance framework that introduces new rules to unlock the potential of societies for production and renewal<br>
-Digital Crypto Economic Zone
-Open-Source cooperative Governance, Collective asset ownership and management. treasury The Fractional City is an open source project, enables any kind of organization, public utility corporation,  public, private, or nonprofit can be established as a collective <br> Collective ownership can encourage cooperative strategies and revenue sharing amongst participants.
-It is also a unique way to unlock liquidity and community building around the most popular projects.
-Example of projects are:  public open spaces, cooperative utility corporations, health and education systems urban planning territory
-The Metaverse has the potential to draw citizens from around the world, and reach new groups of people who are looking for a business community with shared social, cultural or economic goals.

 # 👫 Decentralized Autonomous Joint development Working Group  👫👫👫👫
 #### What is the purpose of the working group?